-The Government of the United Kingdom of Great Britain and Northern Ireland acting through the Foreign, Commonwealth & Development Office ("FCDO") entered into a MoU with the Agency during the period ended December 31, 2019.
-Under the terms of the MoU, the FCDO will make available to the Agency an amount up to £6,850,106 for technical assistance.
+The Government of the United Kingdom of Great Britain and Northern Ireland acting through the Foreign, Commonwealth & Development Office ("FCDO") entered into a MoU with the Agency during the period ended December 31, 2018.
+Under the terms of the MoU, the FCDO will make available to the Agency an amount up to £6,850,106.
 The amount is expected to be allocated across three years and paid annually in tranches.

-The funding amount is subject to revision and is dependent on the fulfilment of the provisions of the MoU, any revisions to the budget, actual expenditure, and the continuing available resources to the FCDO.
+The funding is subject to revision and is dependent on the fulfilment of the provisions of the MoU, any revisions to the budget, actual expenditure and need and the continuing available resources to the FCDO.
+The funding amount will be used solely for costs included as part of the budget approved by the FCDO for the delivery of the outputs and outcomes as outlined in the MoU.

 The initial objective of funding for the Agency's operational cost was to ensure rapid growth to the required size to deliver the plan for recovery.
-The revised Recovery to Development Plan ("rRDP") has reduced the scope and scale of the Agency's deliverables.
-As such the level of funding by the FCDO was no longer required and transition to the Government of the Virgin Islands being the sole contributor to the Agency's operational cost was accelerated.
-During the year ended December 31, 2020 the FCDO contributed \$1,221,775 (£940,057) (2019: \$2,549,308 £2,007,750) to the Agency to fund operational expenses.
+The RDP has reduced the scope and scale of the Agency's deliverables.
+As such transition to the Government of the Virgin Islands being the sole contributor to the Agency's operational cost was accelerated.
+During the year ended December 31, 2021, the FCDO contributed \$300,000 (£215,691) (2020: \$1,221,775 £940,057) to the Agency to fund operational expenses.
+As at December 31, 2021, the FCDO contributed a cumulative amount of \$5,141,442 (2020: \$4,841,442) to the Agency.

-Notes to the Financial Statements For the Year Ended December 31, 2020 (Expressed in United States Dollars)
+Notes to the Financial Statements For the Year Ended December 31, 2021 (Expressed in United States Dollars)